Merete l Nydal, Kalandsneset 14,5229 Kalandseid . (merete@nydal.eu)

 WHITE MARKINGS

 Bearded Collies are born with or without white markings but it's very rare to see a Bearded Collie without any sort of white markings.
 White markings are found on the legs, the tip of the tail, the chest, neck and muzzle.
-Many dogs with this pattern have a full white neck ring and a blaze.
+Many dogs with this pattern have

 The white markings found on a Bearded Collie, as described above, can vary greatly in the amount found on individual dogs.
 They may have minimal white markings and appear plain in appearance when compared to one with a lot of white or flashy markings.
 We have added some pictures to show these differences.
 Both types are acceptable in the show ring as long as the white does not exceed that stated in the breed standard.